ezze/fluffychat/PRIVACYPOLICY.md

 # Privacy Policy
 ### Matrix client

 * Fluffychat is a matrix protocol client and compatible with all matrix servers and matrix identity servers.
-All communications made by the use while using fluffychat are done with the matrix server and the matrix identity server.
+All communications made while using fluffychat are done with the matrix server and the matrix identity server.
 * The default server is https://ubports.chat and the default identity server is https://vector.im.
 * Fluffychat doesn't operate any server or service.
 * All communications between fluffychat and any server is done in secure way, using encryption to protect it.